-During late adolescence, patients should be able to identify ways of independently gathering more information about their illness and demonstrate a consistent ability to access and coordinate medical needs, including appointment scheduling and filling prescriptions (Table 4).2 Patients should also be able to identify their parent's insurance carrier and plans for future medical coverage.
-In many cases, students are automatically enrolled in university or college medical plans in addition to their parents' coverage and must opt out in September if they do not want this additional coverage.
-University-provided coverage generally includes extended health coverage, but may not include dental coverage.
-Those patients not planning to pursue further education will need to set up their own insurance coverage after high school.
+During late adolescence, patients should be able to identify ways of independently gathering more information about their illness and demonstrate a consistent ability to access and coordinate medical needs, including appointment scheduling and filling prescriptions.
+Patients should also be able to identify their insurance carrier and plans for medical coverage.

-Conversations concerning potential barriers to the transfer, including financial issues, patient attitudes, health care access, and family resistance, should be revisited at this time.2 The patient and pediatric gastroenterologist should have discussed and identified a potential adult care provider, scheduling an initial visit during a period of stability from IBD activity.
+Conversations concerning potential barriers to the transfer, including financial issues, patient attitudes, health care access, and family resistance, should be revisited at this time.
+The patient should have identified a potential adult care provider and scheduled an initial visit during a period of stability from IBD activity.
 It may be helpful for patients to meet adult provider candidates in advance of the transfer.
 Some patients may choose to schedule a final visit with the pediatric provider to discuss their first experience with the adult provider.
 During this last visit, the pediatric provider can help troubleshoot remaining concerns with the patient and family.
 The patient should have a copy of their medical summary (Table 5) and make the pediatric provider aware of the new provider's name and address.